mlr-org/mlr/README.md

 parallelize your experiments as well.
 This often forces users to make crummy trade-offs in their experiments due to time constraints or lacking expert programming skills. **mlr** provides this infrastructure so that you can focus on your experiments!
-The framework currently focuses on supervised methods like classification, regression and survival analysis and their corresponding evaluation and optimization.
+The framework provides supervised methods like classification, regression and survival analysis and their corresponding evaluation and optimization as well as unsupervised methods like clustering.
 It is written in a way that you can extend it yourself or deviate from the implemented convenience methods and construct your own complex experiments or algorithms.

 Features
 ========